Taste the real Alphono Mango SHOP NOW

 Cheruku Rasalu is a variety of fruits grown in India, particularly in the southern state of Andhra Pradesh.

-Its taste is somewhere near to Pairi aam.
+Its taste is somewhere near Pairi Aam.

 Season of Cheruku Rasalu: They are typically available from June to July in India.